andr-ew/nest_/doc/grid.md

 _grid.preset { ... }

-### control
+### affordance

-the base control type for the grid module - all other grid controls inherit from this device and share common properties. the user may extend this type in order to define a custom grid control:
+the base affordance type for the grid module - all other grid affordances inherit from this device and share common properties. the user may extend this type in order to define a custom grid affordance:

 ```
-two_by_two = _grid.control {
+two_by_two = _grid.affordance {
   x = { 1, 2 }, y = { 1, 2 }, lvl = 15, v = { x = 0, y = 0 },
   handler = function(s,v,x,y,z)
     if z == 1 then